 Idaho Car Insurance Overview

 When it comes to car insurance, Idaho is a fault, or tort, state.
-That means when a driver is deemed at fault for a car accident, he or she is responsible for financially compensating those injured in the crash for their medical and other accident-related expenses, as well as paying for repairs to the other driver’s vehicle and other property damage.
+That means when a driver is deemed at fault for a car accident, they are responsible for financially compensating those injured in the crash for their medical and other accident-related expenses, as well as paying for repairs to the other driver’s vehicle and other property damage.

 When a person is injured in an Idaho car accident, there are three options.
 The first involves filing a claim directly with their insurance company, which will then pursue the matter with at-fault driver’s insurer.
 The second consists of filing a claim directly with the at-fault driver’s insurer, while the third involves filing a personal injury lawsuit against the at-fault driver.

 The statute of limitations in Idaho for filing a personal injury lawsuit after a car accident is two years from the accident date.
 Failing to file by the deadline means a lawsuit cannot go forward in court.
 If a person succumbs to their accident-related injuries, the personal representative of the estate may file a wrongful death lawsuit within two years of the death date.